 When Sánchez won the election in 2019, he offered Catalans a good deal.
 In addition to pardoning the prisoners and restoring official dialogue, he proposed to complete the transfer of competencies that were promised in the 2006 statute and sort out ambiguities in areas where competencies overlap.

 When they were in power, conservatives used such ambiguities to delay infrastructure investments in Catalonia and force the region to cut social security benefits, even though they are paid for by Catalan taxes.

 Hardline separatists were unconvinced, but Aragonès’ party, the Republican Left, gave Sánchez the benefit of the doubt.

-The only power that has been devolved in the last three years is to award university scholarships.
-Catalans are still waiting for almost fifty more competencies, ranging from maritime rescue to elements of labor law, that were promised in 2006.
+The only power that has been devolved in the last three years is the awarding of university scholarships.
+Catalans are still waiting for almost fifty more powers, ranging from maritime rescue to elements of labor law, that were promised in 2006.

 Sánchez has made no concrete proposals to devolve powers beyond the autonomy statute.